InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 For one it means that maintenance cost and time suddenly is with the upstream project.
-For every new release it's on them instead of on your team to make it work with your modifications and requirements.
+For every new release it's on them instead of on your team to make it keeps working with your modifications and requirements.

 Having team members work as active contributors in projects your team depends on means that likely they will get to have a say in project direction and timelines, which can be beneficial for your team.

+By using InnerSource teams can establish a middle path between "be independent and build your own" (including any number of new bugs that you own) and "safe time and money by relying on existing implementations" (at the cost of creating long term dependencies that can only be influenced in a limited way.
+That way balancing reimplementing versus reusing becomes easier.

-### Company movtivation
+### Company motivation

 Remember that functionality that's specific to your company's domain - but that is maintained in mutiple implementations across the entire company?
 What if